Skip to main content

 You're paying for a certified full-flight simulator and an expert on your aircraft.
 Their job is to teach you the systems and required procedures for the type rating—not to cover instrument basics.
 They expect you to arrive with professional-level skills already in place.

-Our instructors hold multiple type ratings and fly turboprops and jets professionally.
-They understand single-pilot jet operations and what it takes to command complex aircraft safely and confidently.
+You'll fly with instructors who hold multiple type ratings and command jets professionally.
+They understand single-pilot jet operations and what type rating evaluators expect from day one.

 What GA Flying Doesn't Demand—Jets Will